husarion/panther-navigation/README.md

 docker compose -f compose.simulation.yaml  -f compose.pc2ls.yaml -f compose.nav2.yaml -f compose.rviz.yaml up
 ```

-To drive robot around use Rviz2.
-Specify robot goal position by choosing `2D Goal Pose` and clicking on provided map.
-Robot should generate a valid path and follow it.
+To drive the robot around use Rviz2.
+First, use the `2D Pose Estimate` button to fix the robot's position.
+Specify the robot goal position by choosing `2D Goal Pose` and clicking on the provided map.
+The robot should generate a valid path and follow it.